Washington Summit (1990): Legacy

 On June 1, 1990, presidents Bush and Gorbachev signed the bilateral U.S.–Soviet Chemical Weapons Accord; officially known as the "Agreement on Destruction and Non-production of Chemical Weapons and on Measures to Facilitate the Multilateral Convention on Banning Chemical Weapons".
 This agreement stated that the best long-term solution to the threat to international security that comes from the use and spread of chemical weapons is a multilateral, effectively verifiable chemical weapons convention that bans the development, production, and use of chemical weapons and gets rid of all stocks around the world and that non-proliferation measures are seen as a step towards getting such a convention.

 Another major legacy of the Washington Summit was an emphasis on the need for US-Soviet Cooperation in helping to solve regional conflict worldwide to prevent violent and deadly local warfare.
 Cuba's support for the El Salvadorian guerillas and the Soviet Union's aid for Cuba both continued to be causes of concern for the United States.
 These disputes and concerns were settled in efforts to restore trust between the two countries.
 Within this same framework, the United States and the Soviet Union issued a joint statement on Ethiopia on June 2, 1990.
 Both countries supported a global meeting of heads of state convened by the United Nations to put an end to hostilities in the Horn of Africa.

 The shared commitment to cooperation and trust expressed by the United States and the Soviet Union led to the establishment of economic relations.
-At the summit, the leaders signed a bilateral trade agreement, and the Soviet Union agreed to a new Long Term grains Agreement.
+At the summit, the leaders signed a bilateral trade agreement, and the Soviet Union agreed to a new Long-Term Grain Agreement.

 Overall, cooperation through communication and treaties between the US and USSR established at the Washington Summits created long-lasting agreements that favoured a new European architecture with a unified Germany and influenced a NATO summit.
 The cooperation also led to the building of new economic relations and arms control including the signing of START and the US-Soviet Chemical Weapons Accord.